Child support debt

 A case can have both current child support and debt at the same time.
 One is the new amount being assessed.
 The other is earlier unpaid amounts.

-When a liability is registered for collection, the Child Support Register records when amounts are payable.
-If a required amount for a payment period is not paid by the due date, that unpaid amount becomes a debt due to the Commonwealth.
+When a child support liability is registered for collection, the Child Support Register records the amounts due for each payment period.
+If a required amount is not paid by the due date, the unpaid amount becomes a child support debt owed to the Commonwealth.

-Unpaid amounts from a private collect period are not child support debts owed to the Commonwealth.
-They are amounts one parent owes the other directly.
+Unpaid amounts from a private collect period are usually not child support debts owed to the Commonwealth.
+Private collect arrears are generally treated as money one parent owes directly to the other parent.

-Agency-collected debt can be enforced by the Registrar.
-Private collect arrears usually require the entitled parent to take recovery action themselves, although some arrears can later be brought into enforcement.
+Agency-collected debt can be enforced by the Child Support Registrar through the Commonwealth collection system.
+Private collect arrears often require the entitled parent to take recovery action personally, although some unpaid amounts can later be converted into enforceable Commonwealth debt.

 Man handing cash to an official in a park while a Coles trolley with grocery bags sits nearby and a mother with two children stands in the distance

 A parent is required to pay $450 per fortnight under agency collection.
-They miss four fortnights.
-The unpaid $1,800 becomes child support debt.
-New fortnightly amounts still fall due, while the $1,800 remains recoverable.
+Four missed fortnights create $1,800 in unpaid child support debt owed to the Commonwealth.

 Calculate your child support